 “Salsa Fresca” translates to “Fresh Sauce” to top Mexican food.
 When I worked for a caterer for a few years back in college, we made gallons upon gallons of this stuff for too many parties to count.
 I could make it in my sleep.

 And since I’m predicting that someone will ask, nope… it’s not spicy.
-I use two medium jalapeño peppers (seeds and ribs completely removed), and my 10 year old gobbles this stuff like there’s no tomorrow.
+I use two medium jalapeño peppers (seeds and ribs completely removed), and my kiddo gobbles this stuff up like there’s no tomorrow.

 Don’t be afraid of the jalapeños, but do be careful in handling them.
 The spice gets on your fingers and you need to be careful not to rub your eyes until you can successfully rid your fingers of that spicy stuff (or better yet- use plastic gloves when handling them).

-- 2 to 3 fresh jalapeño peppers, seeded (ribs removed too) and finely chopped
+- 2 to 3 medium jalapeño peppers (seeded and ribs removed), finely chopped

 - 1 tablespoon freshly squeezed lime juice

 - 2 tablespoons chopped fresh cilantro

 - In large glass bowl, combine all ingredients and season to taste with salt.